 Their uncle John Neale had moved from March to London and become a hatter with premises in New Bond Street.
 It is not known when he made the move or whether he was the first hatter in the family or was instead following in the footsteps of previous generations of Neales.
 It is recorded that in 1771 John Neale was a victim of theft, and in 1776 he became bankrupt.
 As will emerge, his involvement in the trade of hat making had important ramifications for his two nieces and their wider connections.

 By 1765 Elizabeth Neale was sufficiently well established as a milliner at Bartholomew Close in the City of London to take on an apprentice named Ann Hodgson.
 It is likely that she was in business with her sister Susanna because the apprenticeship was in the name of Elizabeth Neale & Co.
-By 1769 the business had been transferred to the West End it retained a place of business in the City because in November 1772 another apprentice called Lucy Blackburn was taken on at Watling Street.
+Although by 1769 the firm was established in the West End it retained a place of business in the City because in November 1772 another apprentice called Lucy Blackburn was taken on at Watling Street.
 As we shall see, Susanna had died a month earlier and 15 Watling Street was her matrimonial home.

 The younger of the sisters married first.
 On 3 October 1769 Elizabeth Neale married Thomas Forsyth at St George’s, Hanover Square.
 They were both ‘of this parish.’
 The four witnesses included (as we have seen) one or other of the two Elizabeth Nelsons.
 The marriage was ‘by Licence from the Archbishop.’
 It was fashionable for people of high standing, who did not wish to attend to hear their banns read out, to obtain a special licence.
 Normally these were from the diocesan bishop but the very grandest secured theirs from the Archbishop of Canterbury at Lambeth Palace.
 In a notice of the marriage in the Bath Chronicle and Weekly Gazette of 12 October Thomas was described as ‘of Brook Street’ and his bride was described as ‘Miss Betty Neale of New Bond Street.’
 In 1778 Thomas Forsyth, gent., and his wife, a milliner, had premises at 100 New Bond Street.
 It is likely that these were the premises from which John Neale had traded before his bankruptcy and that Elizabeth had taken over the business from her uncle.
 In the same year, 1778, Catherine Woodcock started up a milliner’s shop in Norwich.
 She advertised herself as from ‘Mrs Forsyth’s New Bond Street.’
 Unfortunately she, like John Neale, went bankrupt a few years later.
 It was, of course, notoriously difficult for traders to get their aristocratic patrons to pay their bills.